memorieslp/awesome-mvps/README.md

 **Description**: A website that resells shoes from multiple shoe stores.
 However, most of the backend was done manually.
 Nick Swinmurn, the founder, would visit shoe stores beforehand, taking pictures and checking the prices of the shoes, so he could add those details to his website.
 Once a product was ordered, Swinmurn would go back to the stores to buy the shoes, mailing them to the address of the costumer.

+**Features**: The website allowed costumers to see pictures of shoes, their prices and some other minor informations, like their size and from what brand they are from, so they could choose what product to buy.
+There was also a delivery system where you give your address and Zappos would send the shoes to you.
+The scale of all these features was small, but big enough to give a hard work for Nick Swinmurn to make it all look automated and smooth.
+Because of his manual work, Nick added only the essential features that were enough to test his hypothesis, avoiding any extra work.

 ![zappos_mvp](https://user-images.githubusercontent.com/42478443/232846204-d4551792-ca75-45f5-94fe-a1f765bbeb2c.png)

 [🔼 Back to top](#content)